Join us in celebrating the life of Mollie West on October 3.

 As a young woman, Mollie West took part in the demonstration in support of Republic Steel strikers, where ten died in the Memorial Day Massacre of 1937.
 She was a proud member of the Chicago Typographical Union No. 16.
 Mollie served as a delegate to the Chicago Federation of Labor, and the Illinois State AFL-CIO and as Secretary of the Illinois Labor History Society.
 She was a founding member of the Chicago Coalition of Labor Union Women.
 In 2002, Mollie was inducted into the ILHS’s Union Hall of Honor.

-To learn more about the life and accomplishments of Mollie West, see the finding aid for her collection held here at the WLA.
+To learn more about the life and accomplishments of Mollie West, see the for her collection held here at the WLA.